← Back to 史記

 使 使

 In the twenty-second year, Duke Xian was angered that the two sons left without bidding farewell.
-Indeed they had a plot.
+Indeed, they had a plot.
 He then sent troops to attack Pu.
-Pu's eunuch Bo Di commanded Chong Er to hurry and commit suicide.
-Chong Er leaped over the wall.
-The eunuch pursued and cut his robe sleeve.
+The eunuch Bo Di of Pu ordered Chong Er to commit suicide at once.
+Chong Er leaped over the wall, and the eunuch pursued him and cut off his sleeve.
 Chong Er then fled to Di.
 He sent people to attack Qu.
 The Qu city defended, and it could not be conquered.

 32

-This year, Jin again requested passage through Yu to attack Guo.
+That year, Jin again requested passage through Yu in order to attack Guo.
 Yu's grand officer Gong Zhi Qi admonished the Yu lord and said: 'Jin cannot be granted passage.
 This is about to extinguish Yu.'
 The Yu lord said: 'Jin and I share the same surname.
 It is not proper to attack me.'
 Gong Zhi Qi said: 'Tai Bo and Yu Zhong were the Tai Wang's sons.
 Tai Bo fled away, therefore he did not succeed.
 Guo Zhong and Guo Shu were Wang Ji's sons.
 They served as King Wen's qing shi.
 Their recorded merits are in the royal chamber, stored in the alliance treasury.
 If Guo will be extinguished, why cherish Yu?
-Moreover, can Yu's kinship be closer than the Huan and Zhuang clans?
-What crime did the Huan and Zhuang clans commit?
-They completely extinguished them.
+Can Yu's kinship be closer than that of the Huan and Zhuang clans?
+What wrong had the Huan and Zhuang clans done?
+They exterminated them completely.
 Yu and Guo are like lips and teeth.
 If the lips are gone, then the teeth will be cold.'
-The Yu gong did not listen, and then permitted Jin.
-Gong Zhi Qi left Yu with his clan.
-That winter, Jin extinguished Guo.
-Duke Chou of Guo fled to Zhou.
-They returned and raided to extinguish Yu, capturing the Yu gong and his grand officer Jing Bo Bai Li Xi to accompany Qin Mu Ji, while maintaining Yu's sacrifices.
+The Duke of Yu did not listen and permitted Jin to pass.
+Gong Zhiqi left Yu with his clan.
+That winter, Jin destroyed Guo, and Duke Chou of Guo fled to Zhou.
+On the return, they made a surprise attack and destroyed Yu, capturing the duke of Yu and his grand officer Jing Bo Baili Xi.
+Baili Xi was sent to accompany Mu Ji of Qin, while Yu's sacrifices were maintained.
 Xun Xi led the previously left Yu Qu produced horses and presented them to Duke Xian.
 Duke Xian laughed and said: 'The horses are then my horses, but their teeth are also old!'

 33

-In the twenty-third year, Duke Xian then sent Jia Hua and others to attack Qu.
-Qu collapsed.
-Yi Wu was about to flee to Di.
+In the twenty-third year, Duke Xian sent Jia Hua and others to attack Qu, and Qu collapsed.
+Yiwu was about to flee to Di.
 Ji Rui said: 'It is not permissible.
 Chong Er is already there.
 If we go now, Jin must shift troops to attack Di.
 Di fears Jin, and the calamity is about to reach us.
 It would be better to flee to Liang.
 Liang is near Qin, and Qin is strong.
 After the lord's hundred years, we can seek to enter there.'
 He then fled to Liang.
-In the twenty-fifth year, Jin attacked Di.
-Di, because of Chong Er, also struck Jin at Nie Sang.
-The Jin troops dispersed and left.
+In the twenty-fifth year, Jin attacked the Di.
+Because of Chong Er, the Di also struck Jin at Niesang, and the Jin troops dispersed and withdrew.

 34